 When specifying a folder name, you can use any alphanumeric character and some special characters, such as underscores.
 If you make a mistake while entering a folder name and want to start over, click Restore Default Folder.
 After making your selection, click Next.

 Specify which products you want to install in the Product Selection dialog box.
 This dialog box lists all the products associated with the license you selected or with the Activation Key you specified.
 In the dialog box, all the products are preselected for installation.
 If you do not want to install a particular product, clear the check box next to its name.

 After selecting the products you want to install, click Next to continue with the installation.

-You can specify several installation options, depending on your platform.
+You can specify optional installation options, depending on your platform.

-On Windows, the Installation Options dialog box lets you choose whether to put shortcuts for starting MATLAB in the Start menu and on the desktop.
+On Windows®, the Installation Options dialog box offers you the option to put shortcuts for starting MATLAB in the Start menu and on the desktop.